 Not sure where to start?
 Use these research guides created by Gustavus librarians.

 Ancient and Medieval History covers history to the mid-1500s, with special "topic centers" on key eras, civilizations, and regions, including the ancient Near East, Egypt, Greece, and Rome; ancient and medieval Africa, Asia, and the Americas; and medieval Europe and the Islamic World.
 History is presented through videos, slideshows, primary sources, maps and graphs, timelines, suggested readings, and suggested search terms.

 A collection of over 5,0800 documentaries, educational videos, interviews, speeches, and newsreels covering the ancient world to the present day.
 You can use pre-made clips, full videos, and custom segments for teaching and learning.
 Tip: to limit your search by subtopic, use the filters at the top of the search results list.

 A curated selection of primary sources on African American history and movements against racial injustice.
 Sources include legislation, legal cases, and documents about leaders and organizations.
 The collection is organized into six areas: Slavery and the Abolitionist Movement (1790-1860); The Civil War and the Reconstruction Era (1861-1877); Jim Crow Era from 1878 to the Great Depression (1878-1932); The New Deal and World War II (1933-1945); The Civil Rights and Black Power Movements (1946-1975); The Contemporary Era (1976-2000)

 This primary source collection covers African American history and experience as recorded by the news media.
 Sources include a variety of American and global news sources, including current and historical Black publications.
-NOTE: The library subscribes to Series 3 (1976-current) and is running a trial of Series 1 and 2 (1704-1975) until May 12, 2021.
+NOTE: The library subscribes to Series 3 (1976-current).